hujanais/hello-microservices/README.md

 # repeat for the other user-api, product-api and dashboard containers/images
 ```

-Thanks for reading and I hope this gives you a high level view of how to use Docker as microservices.
+Thanks for reading and I hope this gives you a high-level view of how to use Docker as microservices.